 Croissants – a buttery pastry, also a word that’s impossible to pronounce with complete confidence.

 Champagne, a birthday staple.
-Before this came along, anniversaries would be celebrated with a cold glass of orange squash.
+Before this came along, anniversaries would be celebrated with a series of half-hearted compliments.

 Beethoven, who made excellent concertos in his bedroom in Germany.
 Great for having very dramatic sex to.